 "Hi there," Watari said.
 Tsuzuki clapped his hands together.

-He’s starting to cope/, he thought.
-Suddenly, someone held his hand.
+He's starting to cope/, he thought.
+Suddenly, someone held the older shinigami’s hand.
 Tsuzuki looked over to his left.
 Anna smiled at him.
-Her man felt a sea of warmth fill his heart. /Anna-chan… He remembered his proposal plan with every detail.
-This had to be private.
-A public proposal put too much pressure on the recipient.
+Her man felt a sea of warmth fill his heart.
+Anna-chan…/ He remembered his proposal plan with every detail.
+This had to be private; a public proposal put too much pressure on the recipient.
 Plus, his co-workers would do anything to shoot it down.
-No, the proposal had to be private.

 "How are your classes, Rihoko?"
 Emiko asked.